sparkay/jekyll-now/_posts/2017-12-22-Data Structures and Visualization.md

 ---
 ## or matplotlib versus ggplot

 I am currently on a quest to improve my python abilities.
 On this quest, my love for pandas is matched only by my loathing of matplotlib.
 There appears to be a philosophy out there that one should learn matplotlib/pyplot as the basic python visualization tool.
-This is not unlike this (link) debate on ggplot versus base graphics in R. However, given the availability of libraries like seaborn, this practice should stop.
+This is not unlike this (link) debate on ggplot versus base graphics in R. However, given the availability of libraries like ~~seaborn~~ Altair and plotnine, this practice should stop.

 Why?